zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: It's a fascinating thing where people all over the past 40 years have talked about this, where they're discarding traditional religion.
 A lot of people read Richard Dawkins, _The God Delusion_, he's a big part of that generation that they think about, and this often a replacement for that, but you're right, it's different, and people think about it different.

 **ZMD**: I don't think it is a replacement.
-The tragedy of being human is that it's easy to construe as a replacement insofar as like the ideas hit similar buttons in people's brains.
+The tragedy of being human is that it's easy to construe as a replacement insofar as the ideas hit similar buttons in people's brains.

 **CM**: At the same time, even in your diary, you will talk about it.

 **ZMD**: To be clear, I wrote that 20 years ago.
 I would not write that today.

 **CM**: It's not just you; all sorts of people like, they think about it in these terms.
 But you know, your points have been taken.
-The other other thing I've been thinking about, this idea that this community who is so concerned about the dangers, has in some ways brought those about.
+The other thing I've been thinking about, this idea that this community who is so concerned about the dangers, has in some ways brought those about.
 Like people about the idea of hyperstition.

 **ZMD**: As I've been saying, a lot of people are sad about this.